 The curators of the Oklahoma City National Memorial and Museum managed to take the site of the darkest day in the city’s history and use it to shine a light that honors those lost in the bombing as well as the resilience of all those affected by the tragedy.

-No little website article can fully express how exceptional this place truly is.
+No little website article like this can fully express how exceptional this place truly is.
 If you’re traveling anywhere near Oklahoma City, it’s a must-see.
 Give yourself plenty of time to fully experience the memorial and museum, and if you’re staying overnight in OKC, return to see the Field of Chairs lit at night.

 620 N. Harvey Ave.